GoGerard/GerardDiscord/README.md

 ## GoGerard

-Project details can be found on [main repo.](https://github.com/GoGerard/GoGerard)
+Project details can be found on the [main repo.](https://github.com/GoGerard/GoGerard)

 ----------